ArtezGDA/illustratorPlugin-Examples/Tutorial_Scripting_ImportJsonData.md

 **Step 13.5: Manipulate the second point to learn about direction**
 ![Step 13.5](screenshots/import_step13_5_manipulate_the_content.png)

-Nice, the direction is the the same as prefered, so we do not need to change something about that.
+*Nice!* The direction is the the same as prefered, so we do not need to change something about that.

 ### 14. Calculate the point we want to manipulate